shahab-ab/project-g3/README.md

 ## Usage

-Copy the samples which you would like to test.
+Copy the samples which you would like to test to `data/samples`.

 The each sample must consist of a paired-end read.